SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Classified several Military High Command characters as Army/Air, that Paradox didn't bother to do for some reason

 #### Japan
- - Dutch East Indies must now capitulate for Sukarno to be given a chance to lead a puppet regime after 30 days
+ - Dutch East Indies must now capitulate before being given a chance to establish an Indonesian puppet regime under Sukarno, after 30 days
- - AI will always accept a Japanese puppet regime under Sukarno; however, the regime will only own states occupied by Japan and direct allies.
+ - AI will always accept a Japanese puppet regime under Sukarno; however, the regime will only receive states occupied by Japan and direct allies.
 The remainder will continue to fight with the Allies

 #### Siam
  - Focus 'Phibun's Premiership' now relaxes volunteer requirements